 Capybaras are the world’s largest rodents. © Pete Oxford

 The unique capybara is the largest rodent in the world.
 This semiaquatic mammal can weigh more than 100 lbs (the largest recorded was a 201 lb female) and can stay submerged underwater for up to 5 minutes.
 Capybaras have coarse hair that is thinly spread over their skin, making it possible for them to get sunburned.
 To prevent this, they roll in mud to coat their skin.
 Capybaras can be found throughout Guyana in rainforests and along the banks of rivers, lakes, marshes, and in wetlands.

 The giant water lily is Guyana’s national flower. © Pete Oxford

 The giant water lily, Victoria amazonica, is the largest water lily on Earth and Guyana’s national flower.
 It can have leaves that are nearly 10 feet in diameter.
 Under their surface, the leaves are red and have sharp spines that protect the plant from herbivorous fish.
 The giant water lily has white flowers with a sweet smell that can measure 10-12 inches in diameter.
 The chance to see these majestic flowers bloom at dusk is one of the highlights of our Guyana expeditions.

-These seven superlative reasons to visit Guyana merely scratch the surface of this little-known country's spectacular natural riches.
-For more information about our Guyana expeditions and the many natural wonders that await you in this off-the-beaten path destination, see our Guyana: Pristine Rainforest, Savannah, and Wetlands itinerary and plan your next adventure.
+These seven superlative reasons to visit Guyana merely scratch the surface of this little-known country’s spectacular natural riches.
+For more information about our Guyana expeditions and the many natural wonders that await you in this off-the-beaten path destination, see our Guyana: Pristine Rainforest, Savanna, and Wetlands itinerary and plan your next adventure.